 “Drivers looking to get the cheapest insurance premiums in Rhode Island should maintain continuous coverage and avoid any lapse.
 When it comes to shopping for a new insurance company, discounts may be applied if the drivers have maintained continuous coverage, which will help lower the annual premium,” says Lauren Mckenzie, senior insurance agent, A Plus Insurance.

-• The city of Newport East has the lowest auto insurance rates in Rhode Island, with an average premium of $1,585 per year.
+• The city with the lowest car insurance rates in Rhode Island is Newport East, with an annual premium of $1,585.

-Which company offers the cheapest car insurance in Rhode Island?
+Find out which insurance company offers the cheapest car insurance rates for full coverage in Rhode Island.

 Cheapest car insurance rates in Rhode Island per month